 The discussion of Cargo Cult Science reminds me of something Dr. Dean Edell once said, about how medical research can sometimes misinform culture.
 As an example, he referred to alcohol and its effects on unborn children, and how much of what we think we “know” about this results from studies never fully explained by science.

 It is true, Edell said, women who drink during pregnancy tend to have greater risk for birth defects.
 However, he added their may be many contributing factors, any of which might not result from moderate alcohol consumption – women who drink often smoke or choose poor diets, may be vitamin deficient, or suffer from emotional trauma or depression.
 And, a person’s choice to drink often reflects behavior in other areas of life, things which could also contribute to the poor health of an unborn child (FAS not withstanding).

 Information about second-hand smoke has been treated much the same way in the United States.
 With help from the anti-smoking lobby, studies on the subject have been widely distorted, resulting in many misconceptions throughout the culture.

-Examples like these, and the supporting practices, should be cause for people to question the role science sometimes play in their daily life – especially as it pertains to agenda.
-In fact, it can have more dangerous effects.
+Examples like these should be cause for people to question the role science can sometimes play in their daily life, especially as it pertains to agenda.
+In fact, these practices have been shown to have dangerous effects.

-For instance, it is accepted in medical research that biased study results are often provided for peer review literature; overlooking or withholding certain information, which leaves doctors disadvantaged making critical health decisions.
+For instance, it is accepted in medical research that erroneous study results are often provided in peer review literature; overlooking or withholding certain information, which leaves doctors disadvantaged making critical health decisions.